kaist-cp/view-hw/README.md

-# Revamping Hardware Persistency Models

-View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8
+# Revamping Hardware Persistency Models (View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8)

+This supplementary material provides mechanized proofs and a model checker mentioned in the paper.

+## Mechanized proofs

-## Build
+### Build

 - Requirement: [Coq 8.12.0](https://coq.inria.fr/download), Make, Rsync.